-One of the most common nerve problems that happen around the elbow and hand is irritation or compression of the nerve on the inside of the elbow.
-This is known as the ulnar nerve and it is on the medial side (middle) of the elbow.
-This nerve can be injured by striking a hard surface, or the nerve can develop some looseness to where it starts slipping back and forth over the inside part of our elbow.
-One may experience tingling down the arm into the ring and pinky fingers.
+One of the most common nerve problems that happens around the elbow and hand is irritation or compression of the nerve on the inside of the elbow.
+The ulnar nerve is located on the medial side (middle) of the elbow.
+This nerve can be injured by striking a hard surface, or it can gradually loosen and start slipping back and forth over the inside part of our elbow.
+When this happens, you may experience tingling down the arm into the ring and pinky fingers.

 Damage to the ulnar nerve can be caused by repetitive motion, pressure on the elbow from prolonged bending, or a poor sitting or sleeping position.
 It can also be caused by cysts, tumors, or bone spurs in the cubital tunnel where this essential nerve is located.

 The ulnar nerve is vulnerable to injury because there is very little natural padding keeping it from rubbing against the bone.
 The extent of damage to the nerve and any loss of hand function may be determined by the use of X-rays and electromyography or nerve conduction studies.

 Is ulnar nerve entrapment the same thing as cubital tunnel syndrome?

 Yes.
 Cubital tunnel syndrome is the common name for the condition involving a pinched nerve that occurs at the inner elbow.
 It causes a very specific numbness and tingling that gradually appears in the ring fingers and little fingers, and sometimes at the inner hand.
 Sometimes there is also an aching pain on the inside of the elbow.
 Left untreated, cubital tunnel can result in loss of hand strength and muscle function.

 Can cubital tunnel syndrome be treated with physical therapy?